gustavooarantes/gustavooarantes/README.md

 ## 👋 Hi there!
 I'm Gustavo, welcome to my GitHub Profile!

-I'm from 🇧🇷 Brazil, currently working as a **Java Back-end Software Engineer**.
+I'm from 🇧🇷 Brazil, and I currently work as a **Java Back-end Software Engineer**.

-🚀 Feel free to check a few of my recent projects listed under the README.md section!
-You can also reach out to me from my website, LinkedIn profile, or email!
+🚀 Check out some of my recent projects below!
+Feel free to reach out via my website, LinkedIn, or email.

 ---